julsraemy/phd/src/research.md

 ## Presentations

 I have given a lot of presentations during my PhD.
-On this website, you can find a list of all the presentations that I self-host using Marp (Markdown Presentation Ecosystem): <a href="https://julsraemy.ch/prezi" target="_blank">https://julsraemy.ch/prezi</a>
+On this website you can find a list of all the self-hosted presentations I have created since November 2022 using Marp (Markdown Presentation Ecosystem): <a href="https://julsraemy.ch/prezi" target="_blank">https://julsraemy.ch/prezi</a>

 ## Report